 A more detailed break down is provided below.

-- Questions and answers for 7.7 Billion People and Counting
+Detailed outline and timings for 7.7 Billion People and Counting

 We’ve also developed an exercise for students to investigate synoptic links explored in the programme.